c24lilly/495venv_setup/README.md

 (6) From your activated terminal, launch your code editor.
 If you're using VS code, this command should do it: `code .` Within VS Code, in the search bar at the top type `>Terminal: Create New Terminal`.
 Select your _495venv_ environment if/when prompted.

-(7) Open nengoDNN_ICE2.ipynb.
+(7) Open nengoDNN_setuptest.ipynb.
 Try to run.
 It may ask you to install a Jupyter extension - if it does, do it!
 If this code runs without error, everything should be ready to go for ICE1!

 **Thanks team!**